Kotaimen/awscfncli/README.md

 ### Config File

-New configuration file supports mutilable stages and stacks, to convert an `0.x` configure file to current version,
+New configuration file supports multiple stages and stacks, to convert an `0.x` configure file to current version,

 1. Add following block to the head of conf file and indent properly: